A quick introduction

-The Playstation 2 was not one of the most powerful consoles of its generation, yet it managed to achieve a level of popularity unthinkable for other companies.
+The PlayStation 2 was not one of the most powerful consoles of its generation, yet it managed to achieve a level of popularity unthinkable for other companies.

-The core is complemented with a dedicated floating point unit (identified as ‘COP1’) that accelerates operations with 32-bit floating point numbers (also known as
+The core is complemented with a dedicated floating point unit (identified as ‘COP1’) that accelerates operations with 32-bit floating-point numbers (also known as

 Next to the Emotion Engine are two blocks of 16 MB of RAM, giving a total of 32 MB of main memory.
 The type of memory used is RDRAM (déjà vu!) which is accessed through a 16-bit bus.

-Data transfers are done in batches of 128-bits and here is the interesting part: Every eight batches, the main bus is temporarily unlocked.
+Data transfers are done in batches of 128-bits, but here is the interesting part: Every eight batches, the main bus is temporarily unlocked.
 This leaves a small window to perform other DMA transfers in parallel (up to ten) or let the CPU use the main bus.
 This modus operandi is called slice mode and is one of the many modes available on this DMA unit.
 Bear in mind that while slice mode reduces stalls on the main bus, it does so at the cost of slowing down the overall DMA transfer.

 This sounds very convenient for applications that can benefit from cache, but what about those tasks, such as manipulating Display Lists, which shouldn’t use cache at all?
-Luckily, the CPU provides a different memory access mode called UnCached, which only uses the Write Back Buffer without wasting cycles correcting the cache (product of cache misses).
+Luckily, the CPU provides a different memory access mode called UnCached, which only uses the Write Back Buffer.
+Thus, it will not waste cycles correcting the cache (product of cache misses).

-Long story short, the game sends the compressed image streams to the IPU (hopefully using DMA) which is then decoded in a format that the GPU can display.
-The PS2’s operating system also relies in the IPU to provide DVD playback.
+Long story short, the game sends compressed image streams to the IPU (hopefully using DMA) which are then decoded in a format that the GPU can display.
+The PS2’s operating system also relies on the IPU to provide DVD playback.

 It’s been two years since the rivals presented their latest offering.
 If you read the former article and just started reading this one, I presume you are still waiting for ‘the thing’ that makes the PS2 as powerful as it seemed back then.
 Now, let me introduce a very important set of components Sony fitted in the Emotion Engine, the Vector Processing Units or ‘VPU’.